nikostoulas/node-nc/README.md

   useNcFile: true, // Use nc.js file if it exists.
   usePackageFile: true, // Use package file to determine prompt, root folter and dependencies.
   writeHistoryFile: true, // Write all commands to a file.
-  historyFileName: '.nc_history' // The history filename.
+  historyFileName: '.nc_history', // The history filename.
 An absolute path can also be given.
-};
+  suggestParams: true // Experimental suggestion of params when calling a function };
 ```